How to Stop Windshield Cracks From Spreading

 First thing you should do is prevent dirt or water from entering the crack.
 These can frequently cause additional damage and cause cracks to spread.

 You can apply simple clear tape on the crack to prevent most dirt or water from entering.
-This is of course just a temporary solution until your windshield can be properly repaired.
+This, of course, is just a temporary solution until your windshield can be properly repaired.

-During winter your window crack will spread quickly.
-If water or moisture enters the cracks it can freeze.
+During winter your window crack will spread more quickly.
+If water or moisture enters these cracks it can freeze.
 Since ice expands when frozen, this can easily enlarge cracks in your windows and cause additional damage.

 Use super glue

 This is only recommended until your windshield can be replaced.
-Using super glue will make the repair job more difficult and potentially more expensive, but this is a cheap and quick way to ensure larger cracks don’t expand.
+Using super glue will make a windshield repair job more difficult and possibly more expensive, but this is a cheap and quick way to ensure larger cracks don’t expand.

 Any cheap super glue applied to windshield cracks will ensure the glass holds together.
-Super glue can buy you some time and ensure it’s safer to drive when you’re unable to repair or replace your windscreen immediately.
+Super glue can buy you some time and ensure your vehicle is safer to drive in case you’re unable to repair or replace your windscreen immediately.

 Buy a DIY repair kit